elemental/elemental-web/source/doc-dev/core/dist_matrix.rst

 redistributions as possible.
 In particular, there are there is a hierarchy of three increasingly-specific distributed matrix classes:
-:cpp:type:`AbstractDistMatrix\<T>`, which contains every member function which whose prototype does not depend upon the exact matrix distribution, :cpp:type:`GeneralDistMatrix\<T,U,V>`, which contains every member function whose prototype depends upon the particular matrix distribution but can still be implemented in a generic way, and :cpp:type:`DistMatrix\<T,U,V>`, which contains implementations of member functions which are specific to a particular matrix distribution.
+:cpp:type:`AbstractDistMatrix\<T>`, which contains every member function which whose prototype does not depend upon the exact matrix distribution, and :cpp:type:`DistMatrix\<T,U,V>`, which contains implementations of member functions which are specific to a particular matrix distribution.

 .. toctree::
    :maxdepth: 1

    dist_matrix/ADM
-   dist_matrix/GDM
    dist_matrix/DM